openhab/openhab-addons/addons/binding/org.openhab.binding.openthermgateway/README.md

 ## Discovery

-The binding supports auto discovery.
+The binding does not support auto discovery.

 ## Binding Configuration